 5 If brothers are living together and one of them dies without a son, his widow must not marry outside the family.
 Her husband’s brother shall take her and marry her and fulfill the duty of a brother-in-law to her.
 6 The first son she bears shall carry on the name of the dead brother so that his name will not be blotted out from Israel.
 (NIV)

 Next, Carson also says that Luke provides Joseph’s real or biological genealogy and Matthew offers the throne succession.
 This explains why Luke works backwards in time, and Matthew forward from Abraham to David and then to Jesus.
 Joseph’s real father was Heli, back to his father Matthat and back to Nathan and David.
 However, Matthew says the father of Joseph was Jacob.
-To solve this problem, scholars postulate a Levirate marriage (a brother dies without an heir, and one of the brothers marries his widow), so Heli died, and Jacob took over.
+To solve this problem, scholars postulate, as noted, a Levirate marriage (a brother dies without an heir, and one of the brothers marries his widow), so Heli died, and Jacob took over.
 But the problem is that if the whole purpose is to raise up a child for the deceased brother, why does Luke not provide the name of his actual father?
 Answer: this was Luke’s way to honor the deceased brother.

 If we assume that Matthat and Matthan are not the same person, there is no need to appeal to levirate marriage.
 The difficulty regarding the father of Matthat and the father of Matthan disappears.
 Yet their respective sons Heli and Jacob may have been so closely related (e.g. if Heli was heirless only son whose sister married Jacob or Joseph) that if Heli died, Jacob’s son Joseph became his heir (Carson, p.
 65).